-Note: The DS300 storage subsystem model 1701-1RL supports seven hard disk drives.
+Note: The single controller, single power supply DS300 storage subsystem model supports seven hard disk drives.
 You can add up to seven more hard disk drives if you install a second power supply.
 (This power-supply option must be purchased separately.)